 Moss Rose is one of the hardiest annuals around and is an excellent starting point for gardening beginners.
 It can tolerate both heat AND drought.
 You can find Moss Rose in several shades including pink, red, yellow, and orange.
 This low-maintenance flower is perfect for growing in containers and will produce blooms without deadheading!
 Make sure not to overwater, however, as this sun-loving flower doesn’t do well in overly moist soil.

-If you crave a striking flower in your yard, this sunflower is it.
-Featuring dark petals and a dark center, the Prado Red Shades Sunflower is a unique annual that thrives in sunny areas.
-Grow them in average, well-drained soil that’s slightly alkaline.
+If you crave a striking flower in your yard, the sunflower is it.
+They come in different colors, too.
+Choose the yellow varieties for some serious bright color or go with darker ones for a little drama.
+Grow these Summer annuals in average, well-drained soil that’s slightly alkaline.
 Make sure to keep the soil moist because they do love their water!
-As with other plants that have tall but thin stems, they might need staking if you live in a windy area.
+As with other plants that have tall but thin stems, they might need staking, especially if you live in a windy area.

 There you have it, some of the most beautiful and easy-to-grow annuals that will bloom all Summer long!
 Whether you start from seed or purchase potted plants from a nursery, these annuals will prove their worth to you with their long-lasting blooms.